-Learning Outcomes
+Learning Outcomes:

-Master's Thesis - This course is designed to prepare students in the M.S. program to prepare a professional manuscript (e.g., prospectus, thesis, journal article) for publication based upon students' thesis research.
+Master's Thesis: This course is designed to prepare students in the M.S. program to prepare a professional manuscript (e.g., prospectus, thesis, journal article) for publication based upon students' thesis research.

-Research Project - Students will demonstrate the ability to work empirically by completing a research project that involves the measurement and interpretation of data.
+Research Project: Students will demonstrate the ability to work empirically by completing a research project that involves the measurement and interpretation of data.

-Thesis Document Describing Research - Students will demonstrate advanced critical thinking and writing skills by producing a well-crafted document to describe the rationale, methods, results and implications of their research.
+Thesis Document Describing Research: Students will demonstrate advanced critical thinking and writing skills by producing a well-crafted document to describe the rationale, methods, results and implications of their research.

-Defense of Thesis - Students will successfully defend a master's thesis before a faculty committee.
+Defense of Thesis: Students will successfully defend a master's thesis before a faculty committee.

-Grading Scale
+Grading Scale:

 Grades Percent

-Р 80%
+P 80%

-Ε 0%
+E 0%

-Grading Policy

-"T" grades for CPSE 699R are entered on the student's transcript until the thesis is successfully defended.
+Grading Policy: "T" grades for CPSE 699R are entered on the student's transcript until the thesis is successfully defended.
 After completing the thesis, official grades are entered.
 The expectation is that all work will be submitted on or before the date it is due.
 A grade of incomplete (I) may be awarded, but only in extraordinary cases.
 Insufficient time, poor time management or course/work overloads are not sufficient reason for awarding an incomplete (I).

-Participation Policy

-It is your responsibility to attend class and keep up with discussions and assignments.
+Participation Policy: It is your responsibility to attend class and keep up with discussions and assignments.
 Active participation in class is required.
-You will be assigned to a study group.
 Each class will begin with an interactive activity.
 Students who arrive late and miss these activities cannot make them up.
 Making up late work will be at the discretion of the instructor and will be penalized if accepted.
+Since I want this class to meet your needs, if you do not feel ready to complete a particular class assignment, email me to let me know and propose an alternative assignment that better aligns with where you are at with the thesis planning and writing process.